Ivory Lane

 The earlier you set a hard budget ceiling, the better your decisions will be.
 Couples who set a ceiling before venue-hunting make better financial choices than couples who find a venue first and reverse-engineer a budget.

 Most Australian vendors — especially venues — require a deposit (typically 20–30%) at booking, with the balance due 30–60 days before the wedding.
 Build a cash flow timeline so you know when large payments are due.
+Our wedding vendor payment schedule breaks down typical deposits and balance due dates for every vendor.

 For the step-by-step process of building your budget framework, read our guide: How to Create a Wedding Budget That Works.